gptscript-ai/gptscript/docs/README-USECASES.md

 | An ElasticSearch/OpenSearch database storing logs or other text files | Implement query tools using database command line tools [Link to example]|
 | Other databases such as graph or time series databases | Implement query tools using database command line tools [Link to example]|

+## Task Automation

+### Planning

+Here is a GPTScript that produces a detailed travel itenirary based on inputs from a user: [`travel-agent.gpt`](../examples/travel-agent.gpt)

+### Web UI Automation

+Here is a GPTScript that automates data gathering and analysis of web sites by interacting with a chrome web browser.
+[Link to example here]

+### CLI Automation

+Here is a GPTScript that automates Kubernetes operations by driving the `kubectl` command line.
+[Link to example here]

 ## Agents and Assistants

 Agents and assistants are synonyms.
 They are software programs that leverage LLM to carry out tasks.